Estero, Florida: Geography

-The Village of Estero is located in southern Lee County at (26.432237, –81.809447).
+The Village of Estero is located in southern Lee County.
 It is bordered to the south by the city of Bonita Springs and to the north by unincorporated San Carlos Park and Three Oaks.

 According to the United States Census Bureau, the village of Estero has a total area of 65.7 km2, of which 63.1 km2 are land and 2.7 km2, or 4.05%, are water.

 Historically and culturally, the heart of Estero is the spring-fed Estero River, which flows to Estero Bay.
 Some of the earliest settlers of the area (notably the Alvarez, Fernandez, Johnson, and Soto families) were fishing families that lived on Mound Key, a mangrove-ringed island that dominates Estero Bay.
 During the early 20th century, these families moved upriver to the settlement which came to be known as Estero.
 Estero is also the location of a utopian community called the Koreshan Unity, which is now preserved as the Koreshan State Historic Site.
 Until the 1970s, most settlement and development in Estero was near the river.